This article has been updated.

 Have you read?

-Campaigners say removing the regulation would destroy net neutrality and give big cable companies control over what we see and do online.
+Campaigners say removing the regulation will destroy net neutrality and give big cable companies control over what we see and do online.

 Mending the net